datastaxdevs/workshop-introduction-to-nosql/README.md

 }
 ```

-You can check in the CQL COnsole as well;
+You can check in the CQL Console as well;

 ```sql
 use nosql3